-Income differences from different markets — It’s a huge advantage if you’re living in low-cost countries (less than 1000$ per month) and working for clients from developed countries (income at least 5000$ per month).
+Income differences from different markets — It’s a huge advantage if you’re living in low-cost countries (less than 1000 per month).

 Loneliness — You are on yourself, all alone, literally all the time.
 Loneliness is a major block you must overcome from day one.
 Learning how to cope with loneliness is something you must prepare before applying remote jobs.